Humana Case Study

 -

-High-volume stakeholder input requiring priority balancing
+High-volume stakeholder input requiring prioritization

 -

-Strict launch timelines requiring MVP-level scope decisions
+Strict launch timelines requiring MVP scope decisions

 Process & Contribution